 The New Zealand Cycle Trail Story

-It’s around a decade since the first of the New Zealand Cycle Trail’s 22 Great Rides opened.
+It’s well over a decade since the first of the New Zealand Cycle Trail’s 23 Great Rides opened.
 Since then, the trails have proven to be not only a fantastic way to explore the country but have also enhanced local communities by creating jobs, promoting health and recreation, and fostering conservation projects.

 The New Zealand Cycle Trail’s genesis dates back to a government ‘jobs summit’, early in 2009.